micmejia/bible-dump/NKJV/Proverbs/Prov 22.md

 Thorns _and_ snares _are_ in the way of the perverse; He who guards his soul will be far from them.

 ###### 6
-Train up a child in the way he should go, [^a]And when he is old he will not depart from it.
+Train up a child in the way he should go, And when he is old he will not depart from it.

 ###### 7
 The rich rules over the poor, And the borrower _is_ servant to the lender.

 ###### 8
-He who sows iniquity will reap sorrow,[^b] And the rod of his anger will fail.
+He who sows iniquity will reap sorrow, And the rod of his anger will fail.

 ###### 9
-He who has a [^c]generous eye will be blessed, For he gives of his bread to the poor.
+He who has a generous eye will be blessed, For he gives of his bread to the poor.

 ###### 10
 Cast out the scoffer, and contention will leave; Yes, strife and reproach will cease.